 Made with a fondant, edible black marker, and named The Number Two, you too can eat

-sh*t a poop emoji churro if you're in the LA-area.
+sh*t a poop emoji churro at The Naughty Churro if you're in the LA-area.

 Did you think the internet was going to let you go one day without creating a new trend that simultaneously makes your teeth hurt and your arteries clog just by looking at it?
 Don't be ridiculous!

 Feast your eyes on the frosting-stuffed croissant.
 It's not limited to red velvet flavor, they also have birthday cake, cookies and cream and more.